-What impact will Hamilton's Access and Inclusion Framework have?
-Population Indicator Ratio of spaces to children 0-3.8 years of age in Hamilton Quantity Quality How much was completed?
-How well was it completed?
-Effort # of new child care spaces and directed-growth spaces for priority populations in priority neighbourhoods % change in ratio of spaces to children 0-3.8 years of age in Hamilton by type of care of new licensees joining Hamilton's system % change of new spaces based on priority neighbourhood targets by type of care of licensees providing diverse, flexible and/or inclusive services % of Hamilton families with children 0-3.8 years participating in CWELCC including special needs resourcing and fee subsidy of families participating in CWELCC and # receiving special needs resourcing and fee % change in children waiting for child care subsidy % of staff pressures in the system (operating of children on waitlists for child care # of engagement activities with priority capacity/licensee engagement) % of newly licensed operators participating in populations to inform expansion Hamilton's Quality Program of ECEs and non-ECE professionals in workforce and RECE salary ranges % change in ECE and non-ECE professionals in workforce and average RECE salary change of new community partnerships to cultivate diverse, flexible and inclusive child care % of third-party child care partnerships in the system that cultivate diverse, flexible and inclusive child care How are Hamilton's families, children, educators and early years system better off?
-37% access rate (i.e., one affordable child car e space for every 2.7 children ages 0-5 years) % of new spaces based on Ministry of Education priority neighbourhood targets by type of care % of priority populations access rates in priority neighbourhoods % of Francophone spaces in proportion to population is maintained or increased for ages 0-5 Effect Cost: Benefit for families in Hamilton participating in CWELCC including SNR and fee subsidy % of child care at full operating and/or licensed capacity in the system % of for-profit vs. not-for-profit enrolled in CWELCC Increase and retention in ECE and non-ECE workforce 5 and % of RECE change in average salary over time.
-Diversity of workforce as indicated from Knowing Our Numbers 6
+Effect 37% access rate (i.e., one affordable child care space for every 2.7 children ages 0-5 years) % of new spaces based on Ministry of Education priority neighbourhood targets by type of care % of priority populations access rates in priority neighbourhoods % of Francophone spaces in proportion to population is maintained or increased for ages 0-5 Cost: Benefit for families in Hamilton participating in CWELCC including SNR and fee subsidy % of child care at full operating and/or licensed capacity in the system % of for-profit vs. not-for-profit enrolled in CWELCC Increase and retention in ECE and non-ECE workforce 5 and % of RECE change in average salary over time.
+How are Hamilton's families, children, educators and early years system better off?
+Diversity of workforce as indicated from Knowing Our Numbers 6 Effect 37% access rate (i.e., one affordable child care space for every 2.7 children ages 0-5 years) % of new spaces based on Ministry of Education priority neighbourhood targets by type of care % of priority populations access rates in priority neighbourhoods % of Francophone spaces in proportion to population is maintained or increased for ages 0-5 Cost: Benefit for families in Hamilton participating in CWELCC including SNR and fee subsidy % of child care at full operating and/or licensed capacity in the system % of for-profit vs. not-for-profit enrolled in CWELCC Increase and retention in ECE and non-ECE workforce 5 and % of RECE change in average salary over time.